State Second Pension: Contracting out

 A person could also contract out of Additional Pension with a stakeholder pension or a personal pension plan which they may nominate.
 This vehicle was then known as an 'appropriate personal pension', or APP.
 If they did this, instead of their paying lower National Insurance contributions, once a year HM Revenue & Customs paid directly into their APP a rebate, sometimes known as a 'minimum contribution'.
 This rebate is intended to provide benefits broadly the same as the Additional Pension given up – that is, full S2P.
 Its value is therefore determined by reference to the individual's age and level of earnings that year but not directly by how much they may pay in National Insurance in that particular year.
 This second form of contracting out occurs one (tax) year at a time – each year the individual has the option to elect to contract back into the full S2P Additional Pension.
 Where an employee earns less than the LET (£9,000 for instance) their rebate will be based on their actual band earnings (£9,000 - £4,368) so that they would still receive some S2P through their State pension later – equivalent to the difference remaining (here, £12,500 - £9,000).

 If an individual chose this sort of second pension, in lieu of being 'contracted-in', it should give them roughly the same amount one would get from the Additional Pension.
 Whether it does or not rests on the investment returns from the rebate being sufficient to purchase additional income (usually in the form of an annuity.)
 One may still need to think about whether this predetermined level of pension would be enough to support the lifestyle one had planned when they retired.

-It was also possible to use a stakeholder pension or a personal pension plan to build up retirement funds without contracting out of the Additional Pension, but if this was done, they was no rebate.
+It was also possible to use a stakeholder pension or a personal pension plan to build up retirement funds without contracting out of the Additional Pension, but if this was done, there was no rebate.
 A person will usually get tax relief on all their contributions into a private pension at the basic rate of income tax (22 percent in the 2006/07 tax year) irrespective of income tax actually paid.
 If they have paid income tax at the higher rate (40 per cent in 2006/07) also, their contributions are relieved at this rate, but only against that income on which the higher rate was paid.